Jin–Song wars: Fragile Song–Jin alliance

 Because the land routes between the Song and Jin were controlled by the Liao, diplomatic exchanges had to occur by traveling across the Bohai Sea.
 Negotiations for an alliance began secretly under the pretense that the Song wanted to acquire horses from the Khitans.
 Song diplomats traveled to the Jin court to meet Aguda in 1118, while Jurchen envoys arrived in the Song capital Kaifeng the next year.
 At the beginning, the two sides agreed to keep whatever Liao territory they would seize in combat.
 In 1120, Aguda agreed to cede the Sixteen Prefectures to the Song in exchange for transfer to the Jin of the annual tributary payments that the Song had been giving the Liao.
 By the end of 1120, however, the Jurchens had seized the Liao Supreme Capital, and offered the Song only parts of the Sixteen Prefectures.
 Among other things, Jin would keep the Liao Western Capital of Datong at the western end of the Sixteen Prefectures.
 The two sides agreed that the Jin would now attack the Liao Central Capital, whereas the Song would seize the Liao Southern Capital, Yanjing (modern-day Beijing).

 The joint attack against the Liao had been planned for 1121, but it was rescheduled for 1122.
 On February 23 of that year, Jin captured the Liao Central Capital as promised.
 The Song delayed their entry into the war because it diverted resources to fighting the Western Xia in the northwest and suppressing a large popular rebellion led by Fang La in the south.
 When a Song army under Tong Guan's command finally attacked Yanjing in May 1122, the smaller forces of the weakened Liao repelled the invaders with ease.
 Another attack failed in the fall.
 Both times, Tong was forced to retreat back to Kaifeng.
 After the first attack, Aguda changed the terms of the agreement and only promised Yanjing and six other prefectures to the Song.
 In early 1123 it was Jurchen forces that easily took the Liao Southern Capital.
 They sacked it and enslaved its population.

 The quick collapse of the Liao led to more negotiations between the Song and Jin.
 Jurchen military success and their effective control over the Sixteen Prefectures gave them more leverage.
 Aguda grew increasingly frustrated as he realized that despite their military failures the Song still intended to seize most of the prefectures.
 In the spring of 1123 the two sides finally set the terms of the first Song–Jin treaty.
-Only seven prefectures (including Yanjing) would be returned to the Song, and the Song would pay an annual indemnity of 300,000 packs of silk and 200,000 taels of silver to the Jin, as well as a one-time payment of one million strings of copper coins to compensate the Jurchens for the tax revenue they would have earned had they not returned the prefectures.
+Only seven prefectures (including Yanjing) would be returned to the Song, and the Song would pay an annual indemnity of 300,000 packs (bolts) of silk and 200,000 taels of silver to the Jin, as well as a one-time payment of one million strings of copper coins to compensate the Jurchens for the tax revenue they would have earned had they not returned the prefectures.
 In May 1123 Tong Guan and the Song armies entered the looted Yanjing.